Schneegans/gnome-shell-pod/README.md

 # 📦 Run GNOME Shell in a Container!

-_:warning: Thanks to the awesome contributions from [@amezin](https://github.com/amezin), I can finally transition the images from Ubuntu to Fedora.
-Once this is finished, I will improve the documentation._
+_:information_source: I want to thank [@amezin](https://github.com/amezin) for his awesome contributions, which made it possible to transition the images from Ubuntu to Fedora._

 ## The Idea

 Developing high-quality GNOME Shell extensions is challenging due to various reasons.
 One major issues is the lack of continuous integration possibilities.
 So I thought: Why not try getting GNOME Shell running on the runners of GitHub Actions?
-Of course I know that this is exactly what Podman is not designed to be used for...
+Of course, I know that this is exactly what Podman is not designed to be used for...

 **Anyway, here is what already works:**
 - [x] Multiple containers for various GNOME Shell versions: